 Once you figure out what is causing the issue, then you can go to step 3.

 - If it's a Total or NET column, confirm all steps are followed in How to Include the Main NET Column in Column Comparisons.

-- Does some/all of its respondents overlap with other columns that are tested?
-By default, respondents who are in both columns are removed from the statistical testing, see the technical detail for Overlaps on our wiki.
+- Does some/all of its respondents overlap with other tested columns?
+By default, respondents in both columns are removed from the statistical testing; see the technical detail for Overlaps on our wiki.

 - If using exception tests, does the column have a NOT or opposing category to compare to?
 If the variable set used in the columns has one category and missing data is excluded (so there is not a 0 or not selected category, or hidden category to compare to), a statistical test cannot be conducted because there isn't any other category to compare to.

 - Similarly, if each column is mutually exclusive only with missing data that is excluded, no one respondent has a non-missing value across the columns to compare to.
 As a result, a statistical test cannot be conducted because the columns being tested do not have an opposing group to test against.
 A clue that this might be an issue is if the percentages in the column are all 100%.
 This typically is seen more with complex BANNERs.

 - If you are testing across mutually exclusive categories in a banner, be sure they are a part of the same variable set and are not set up as individual binary variables.

 If testing results change across tables or waves:

 - Confirm the Testing Assumptions are the same for both tables.
 Note that a table could use the default or modified settings for that particular table, so you need to look at each individually.